-- 1 bunch of Kale, tough ends removed and chopped into pieces
+- 1 bunch of kale, tough ends removed and chopped into pieces

-- Salt and pepper to taste
+- salt and pepper to taste

-- 1 cup Quinoa, cooked according to directions
+- 1 cup quinoa, cooked according to directions

 In a large saute pan, add about a tablespoon of olive oil.
 When heated, add the squash, saute until golden brown and slightly caramelized.
 Remove and set aside.
-Take saucepan off heat and add Sherry and Vinegar, stirring.
+Take pan off heat and add Sherry and Vinegar, stirring.
 It will bubble and evaporate quickly, so right away, toss in the cranberries and additional olive oil.
-Taste and add a bit of honey, salt and pepper if desired.
+Taste and add a bit of honey, salt, and pepper if desired.

-Add Kale and toss in the warm dressing with a tongs, using the back of the tongs to press lightly against the kale, slightly bruising it.
+Add Kale and toss in the warm dressing with tongs, using the back of the tongs to press lightly against the kale, slightly bruising it.
 Leave it in the pan for just a quick minute or two; the goal isn’t to cook it but just slightly tenderize it.